Prepare before you fly

 What items are classified as liquids?

 Some things are evidently liquid, like drinks and perfume.
 Others are less obvious, like gels, pastes, lotions, mixtures of liquids and solids and the contents of aerosols.
-Some examples of these include toothpaste, hair gel, face cream, liquid cosmetics, lip gloss, deodorant, perfume, and shaving foam.
+Examples include toothpaste, hair gel, face cream, liquid cosmetics, lip gloss, deodorant, perfume, and shaving foam.

 Can I bring bottled water through security?